 What is the average babysitting rate in Australia?

-How much do you pay a babysitter in 2020 and how much can you ask for babysitting per hour?
+How much do you pay a babysitter in Australia in 2021 and how much can you ask for babysitting per hour?
 Find out the prices for babysitting in your area and how you can determine your own babysitting costs and rates.

 You’re almost there, you’ve found a trustworthy babysitter who’s going to come babysit for the first time soon.
 You only need to decide the hourly rate for babysitting, but how much are you going to offer them?
 What is the average cost for babysitting in Australia?
 And how do you determine what the babysitting rate should be?
 Don’t panic, we’ve created this thorough, and simple guide to help you!